dennisXZX/web-developer-notes/Vagrant.md

 end
 ```

-Now if we `vagrant up` the virtual machine again (or `vagrant reload --provision` if it's already running), the apache server will be automatically installed.
+Now if you `vagrant up` the virtual machine again (or `vagrant reload --provision` if it's already running), the apache server will be automatically installed.

-### Port forwarding
+#### Port forwarding

-We can set up a port forwarding, which allows us to access a port on our own machine, but actually have all the network traffic forwarded to a specific port on the guest machine.
+You can set up a port forwarding, which allows you to access a port on your own machine, but actually have all the network traffic forwarded to a specific port on the guest machine.

 ```
 Vagrant.configure("2") do |config|